21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Let’s say you’re visiting a website for the first time.
 You’ve never heard of the brand and you’re not familiar with its inventory.

 What’s your purpose?
-It’s like to investigate product pages and learn about the company.
+It’s like investigating product pages and learning about the company.

 Now, you’re ready to leave the website.
 You haven’t found any products you can’t live without.

 What’s your purpose?
-You might be heading to a competitor’s website or giving up on the purchase altogether.
+You might head to a competitor’s website or abandon the purchase altogether.

-An exit popup is designed to say, “Hey, before you go, here’s something you haven’t considered before.”
+Design an exit popup that says, “Hey, before you go, here’s something you haven’t considered before.”

 Exit Popup Software and Why It’s Important for Business

-It’s true that you can hand-code an exit popup if you have the skills, but software programs like Hello Bar make creating these popups far easier.
+If you have the skills, you can indeed hand-code an exit popup.
+Software programs like Hello Bar make creating these popups far easier.
 You just enter the information you want to appear in the popup and push it live.

-For instance, what if you want to A/B test different popups?
-That’s the best way to figure out which offers, CTAs, and other elements work best with your audience.
+For instance, what if you want to A/B test different exit intent popup examples?
+That’s the best way to determine which offers, CTAs, and other elements work best with your audience.

 Hello Bar automatically tells you which variation of a popup “wins” an A/B test.
 There are no mathematical calisthenics or guesswork involved.

 Additionally, Hello Bar gives you maximum control over the look and design of your popup.
-You don’t have to know any coding languages, so you won’t run the risk of taking down your entire site with a misplaced string of symbols.
+You don’t have to know any coding languages, so you won’t risk taking down your entire site with a misplaced string of symbols.

 Exit Popups vs Immediate Popups

-As mentioned above, exit popups differ from immediate popups.
-The latter appears on a site within seconds of a visitor’s arrival regardless of his or her activity on the page.
+As mentioned above, exit intent popups differ from immediate popups.
+The latter appears on a site within seconds of a visitor’s arrival regardless of their activity on the page.

 It might sound like a better option.
 After all, you want to present a visitor with an enticing offer immediately, right?
 In actuality, though, it’s more likely to annoy your audience.

-When you visit a website, you’re looking for something.
-You might be shopping, anticipating an informative article, or something else entirely.
+When you visit a website page, you’re looking for something.
+You might be shopping, anticipating an informative article, or something else entirely different.
 If a popup appears immediately and obscures the content you want to consume, you get irritated.

 Annoyed consumers don’t buy from your company.

 It’s distracting.
-Plus, it diverts the visitor’s attention from his or her desired goal.
+Plus, it diverts the visitor’s attention from their desired goal.

-Exit popups work better because they’re a response to the visitor’s desire to leave.
-You’re giving him or her one last change to engage with your brand.
+Exit popups work better because they respond to visitors’ desire to leave.
+You’re giving them one last chance to engage with your brand.

 21 Exit Popup Hacks That Will Increase Your Website Conversion Rate